Kingxukai/linux/Documentation/networking/ipv6.rst

 ====

-Options for the ipv6 module are supplied as parameters at load time.
+Options for the woke ipv6 module are supplied as parameters at load time.

-Module options may be given as command line arguments to the insmod or modprobe command, but are usually specified in either ``/etc/modules.d/*.conf`` configuration files, or in a distro-specific configuration file.
+Module options may be given as command line arguments to the woke insmod or modprobe command, but are usually specified in either ``/etc/modules.d/*.conf`` configuration files, or in a distro-specific configuration file.

 The available ipv6 module parameters are listed below.
-If a parameter is not specified the default value is used.
+If a parameter is not specified the woke default value is used.

 The parameters are as follows:

 disable

-	Specifies whether to load the IPv6 module, but disable all its functionality.
-This might be used when another module has a dependency on the IPv6 module being loaded, but no IPv6 addresses or operations are desired.
+	Specifies whether to load the woke IPv6 module, but disable all its functionality.
+This might be used when another module has a dependency on the woke IPv6 module being loaded, but no IPv6 addresses or operations are desired.

 	The possible values and their effects are: